 How do I search?

-Enter a police district and date range into the search box fields.
+Enter a police district or subject area and date range into the search box fields.

 About these records

 The correspondence in this series was created as part of the management and administration of the Police Force and as a means of communicating essential matters, decisions and information important to the exercise of its law enforcement functions.